Wondering how to use SEO on your WooCommerce site to drive more targeted traffic and boost your sales?

-- They help to create link juice and boost search rankings.
+- They help to create link juice between content and boost search rankings.

-You can determine your high-priority product and category pages on your site and promote it from your authoritative pages.
+You can determine the high-priority product and category pages on your site and add internal links to them them from your authoritative pages.

 Implementing product review schema is the best way to add rich snippets to your search results.
 These cool snippets can be shown by implementing schema markup on your WooCommerce product pages.

 The best way to add rich snippets in WordPress is using the All In One Schema.org Rich Snippets plugin.

 Keep in mind that adding rich snippets doesn’t guarantee you that they will be shown in all of your search results, but it definitely improves your odds.

 For more on implementing product schema, read Setting Product Schema Markup in Your Content by All in One SEO.